artehe/Netimobiledevice/README.md

 # Netimobiledevice

 Netimobiledevice is a pure C# implementation for working with iOS devices (iPhone, iPad, iPod).
+Implements quite a lot of the services available from lockdownd and remoted.
+This library isn't a wrapper around the libimobiledevice library (but is inspired by it among others such as pymobiledevice3) and is designed to be used in .NET applications.
+It is a cross-platform library that can be used on Windows, Linux and MacOS.

 - [Netimobiledevice](#Netimobiledevice)
     * [Features](#Features)